-I’m currently lead copywriter for Mark Levinson, through Stirred Creative.
+I was lead copywriter for Mark Levinson, through Stirred Creative, for six years.
 This is Harman International’s ultra high-end audiophile brand.
 I was in charge of research, verbal strategy, and all the writing for the Mark Levinson Style Guide—basically everything besides visual identity.

 Mark Levinson No52 Preamplifier web content